-This is a round mirror that will give you an overview of what is happening behind you.
-The mirror is 2.2 inches in diameter, and it has a solid construction.
-So, it will not vibrate much and will stay in pretty much the same position.
+This round mirror will give you an overview of what is happening behind you.
+The mirror is 2.2 inches in diameter and has a solid construction.
+So, it will not vibrate much and stay in the same position.

 You can easily adjust the mirror thanks to the auxiliary arm that holds it in one place.
 Since the mirror weighs only 0.1 lb, you won’t even realize that you have a mirror on your helmet.

-The arm is attached to the helmet with straps that are included in the package.
+The arm is attached to the helmet with straps included in the package.

 The Life On bike mirror is the “stick it on your bike helmet” type of mirror.
 Once you attach it, you won’t be able to use it on another helmet.

-The mirror comes with foil protection so make sure you take it off before your first ride.
-This mirror offers 360° degree rotation so you can adjust it as you want.
+The mirror has foil protection, so take it off before your first ride.
+In addition, it offers 360° degree rotation, so you can adjust it as you want.

-The arm of the mirror is made of aluminum that is strong enough to absorb vibrations, yet light enough so won’t experience neck pain.
+The arm of the mirror is made of aluminum that is strong enough to absorb vibrations yet light enough so you won’t experience neck pain.

 The Best Sunglass & Eyeglass Mirrors